coccoinomane/anon-integration-guide/projects/convex/README.md

 ## Claim rewards

 - Show my claimable rewards on Convex on Ethereum
-- Claim all of my available rewards on Convex on Ethereum
+- Claim all rewards on Convex on Ethereum
 - Claim rewards from pool CRV+cvxCRV on Convex on Ethereum

 ### CRV and CVX staking